INSTRUCTORS

 Piano & Voice

-Jenny Tyner is thrilled to be returning to Blue Raven Music after a 5 year hiatus.
-Jenny has been teaching music since 2005 in various styles and levels: she taught high school vocal music and music theory in NYC, she was an adjunct professor of music for Union College, she taught elementary music for LPS, and has taught private lessons throughout.
-Jenny has a bachelors in Vocal Performance from La Sierra University (Riverside, CA) and a masters in Music Education from CUNY, Hunter College (NY, NY).
-Although classically trained in both piano and voice, her first loves are musical theater and choral work.
-Selected stage credits include: performing in NYC, Europe, and Nebraska in 3 different professional choirs over the span of a decade; she was the featured soloist at Radio City Music Hall for CUNY graduation in 2005; she soloed with the Omaha Symphony at the Holland Center in 2013 and 2014; she was Musical Director of Rocky Horror Picture Show with the Haymarket Theater in 2016; she was lead singer of The Six (a cover band in Omaha) in 2017-2018, and she played Sally Bowles in the Haymarket Theater’s production of Cabaret in 2018.
+Selected stage credits include: performing in NYC, Europe, and Nebraska in 3 different professional choirs (2008-2018); she was the featured soloist at Radio City Music Hall for CUNY graduation in 2005; she soloed with the Omaha Symphony at the Holland Center in 2013 and 2014; she was Musical Director of Rocky Horror Picture Show with the Haymarket Theatre in 2016; she was the lead singer of The Six (cover band based in Omaha) in 2017 and 2018; and she played Sally Bowles in the Haymarket Theater's production of Cabaret in 2018.

 Jonathan Leach